 Being at Home with Mary (Aileen Murphy RLR) <Online>

-Pope Francis has invited us to pray with Mary throughout the month of May.
-Drawing on a traditional devotion, Francis is encouraging us to pray as a Christian family in solidarity with our suffering world during this time of global pandemic.
+Pope Francis encourages us to pray with Mary, to draw on traditional devotions, to pray as a Christian family in solidarity with our suffering world during this time of global pandemic.

 No matter what is taking place externally, Antoinette Fleming's Mother and Child sculpture in the Arrupe Chapel (pictured here) has a way of drawing us into our hearts, conveying God’s loving care, and gentle holding of all that is tender and vulnerable.
 Antoinette Fleming has sensitively sculpted in this mother and child, a moment of hushed, silent encounter and intimate listening with her whole being…

 The poet Gilly Fenner invites us, like Mary, to

 In the heart space where all is free

 Who or what do you want God to embrace and gently hold at this time?
 Family, friends, people in your local parish, students, people generously working at the frontlines, those who are suffering and bereaved, those facing unemployment or uncertainty about the future…national leaders trying to make wise decisions…

 In his encouraging letter Rejoice and Be Glad… Pope Francis mentioned his liking of contemplating the saints next door – “those parents raising their children with immense love, men and women supporting their families, the sick… and elderly religious who never lose their smile.
 Each in his or her own way can be a witness to God’s love”.
 Where are you noticing the saints next door in your neighbourhood…and on the diverse media platforms?
 How are you reflecting God’s love today?